pnp/copilot-prompts/samples/m365-information-format-pppp-prompt/readme.md

 1. Go to Microsoft Copilot
-2. Copy paste the  prompt and repaced [*your context*] with your actual context/text.
+2. Copy paste the  prompt and replace [*your context*] with your actual context/text.

 ### Improvise Usage 🚀